 Lifecycle of stars & their legacy

 1) Magnitude, HR diagram, and the Birth of stars.

 3) Leaving the mainstream: Stars that “rage, rage against the dying of the light”.

-5) Elements: How, and where they are made and dispersed into the cosmos.
-(Being written)
+5) Elements: How and where they’re made and dispersed into the cosmos.